vincenteof/vincenteof-obsidian/400 - Zettelkasten/Pendle Boros.md

 2. when you short YU, you pay underlying but received fixed It means that whether we are longing or shorting, we all receive some interests and pay some interests.

+For someone running delta netural funding rate strategy, since the funding rate may not be stable, he could add an YU short postion to lock the expected funding rate.